BeatrizArellano/Recent_EWS_North_Atlantic/README.md

   - [Correlations with SPG temperatures and other indices](Corrs_SPG_temp.ipynb)

-The Python modules (`ews`) used to assess changes in resilience, significance and robustness can be found in [this repository](https://github.com/BeatrizArellano/regimeshifts).
+The Python module (`ews`) used to assess changes in resilience, significance and robustness can be found in [this repository](https://github.com/BeatrizArellano/regimeshifts) or within the [lib](lib/ews.py) folder in this repository.